 What else can I see at Caves Beach?

 Nearby, you’ll find a beautiful secluded beach that’s protected from the prevailing winds.
 No wonder the locals keep this a secret.
 This beach is called Spoon Rocks so called because the rocks and beach resemble a spoon.
 The rocks are the remains of a breakwater which was originally constructed to transport local coal onto waiting ships.
 Follow the path to Quarries Head lookout (great for whale watching during the season) or go further to Pinny Beach on the Wallarah Peninsula walk.
 It’s a bit of an adventure with steep terrain in some spots, a staircase and fire trails to follow but lots of fun for those with older kids.

 It’s a beautiful part of the East Coast of Australia.
 If you would like to stay nearby, check out the nearby Lake Macquarie Holiday Parks listed in the Newy with Kids 50+ camping and holiday parks to stay within a 3 hour drive of Newcastle article.
 Even if you’re a local, Caves Beach is a great spot for a staycation.

-Caves Beach is located on the Swansea peninsula south of Newcastle.
+Caves Beach is located on the Swansea peninsula in Lake Macquarie south of Newcastle.
 If you’re going to explore the sea caves, check the tide times and do so at your own risk.